IBSInnovation/IBSInnovation.github.io/README.md

 ## Deploying

-You can manually deploy to github pages or automatically deploy by pushing to the main branche.
+You can manually deploy to github pages or automatically deploy by pushing to the main branch.

 ### Compile and Minify for Production and deploy to github pages (Manual)
 ```sh